 Sentencing law Victoria.
 Main sentencing options.
 Sentencing facts, sentence range submissions.
 Sentencing purposes, principle of proportionality.
 Some sentencing considerations a court must have regard to.
 Principles of parsimony, totality, parity.
 Instinctive synthesis.
 Head sentence, non-parole period, administration and grant of parole.
 Impaired mental functioning, personality disorder.
 Further notes.

 Criminal appeals Victoria.
 To County Court or Supreme Court against finding of guilt or sentence by Magistrates' Court.
 To Court of Appeal against interlocutory decision of trial judge.
-To Court of Appeal against jury verdict of guilty.
+To Court of Appeal against verdict of guilty.
 To Court of Appeal against conviction by County Court or Supreme Court after plea of guilty.
 To Court of Appeal against sentence by County Court or Supreme Court.
 Order 56 Judicial Review.
 To High Court.

 Occupational health & safety criminal law Victoria.
 Occ.
 Health and Safety Act duties.
 Occ.
 Health and Safety Act reckless endangerment.
 Victoria ohs regulations.
 Improvement and prohibition notices.
 Health and safety reps; provisional notices.
 Corporations etc and their officers.
 Sentencing breach of duty offences.

-author Don Just Victoria, barrister Melbourne, Australia
+author Don Just Barrister Victorian Bar (ret) Melbourne, Australia